Welcome to Food Service

-Breakfast is served in all 3 buildings and is free for the remainder of the 2022-2023 school year!
+Breakfast is served in all 3 buildings and is free for the 2023-2024 school year.

 All food and meals served in the cafeteria are part of the National School Lunch Program (NSLP) where regulations are designed so school lunches provide children with approximately one-third of the daily nutrients needed, according to the United States Department of Agriculture’s recommended Dietary Allowances.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program discrimination complaint, visit the U.S. Department of Agriculture complaint page for instructions, any USDA office, or write a letter addressed to USDA as instructed on the USDA complaint page.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by: